addy-dclxvi/almighty-dotfiles/README.md

 Most of the configurations are well-commented.
 Make sure You read them.

 ## Tips & Tricks
 Some tricks I frequently use for my wallpaper.
-Ssssstttt this is secret :wink: <br />
+Ssssstttt these are secret :wink: <br />

 - **Linear Vignette** <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/tips1.jpg) <br />